The minister is responsible for:

 - Building safety and regulations (including government response to the Hackitt review)

 - Land assembly and release, and Public Sector Land and Digital Land

 - Grenfell recovery programme

 Current role holder: Dominic Raab MP

-Dominic Raab was appointed Minister of State at the Ministry of Justice on 12 June 2017.
+He was Minister of State at the Ministry of Justice from 12 June 2017 to 9 January 2018.
 He was elected Conservative MP for Esher and Walton in May 2010.

 Dominic went to Dr Challoner’s Grammar School, and studied law at Lady Margaret Hall, Oxford and for a Masters at Cambridge, winning the Clive Parry Prize for International Law.

 Dominic served as Parliamentary Under Secretary of State (Minister for Human Rights) at the Ministry of Justice from 2015 to 2016.

 Dominic started his career as a business lawyer at City law firm Linklaters, working on project finance, international litigation and competition law.
 He also spent time on secondments at Liberty (the human rights NGO) and in Brussels advising on EU and WTO law.

 Dominic later worked at the Foreign & Commonwealth Office between 2000 and 2006 on a range of issues from investor protection to war crimes policy.